 This makes South Carolina auto transport services much easier to find, especially to and from those transport-friendly areas.
 South Carolina is known for cities such as Charleston, Columbia, and Greenville, to name a few.
 These are some of the largest cities in the state and easily the most popular car shipping locations therein.

-A bit about South Carolina auto transport services
+A bit about South Carolina car shipping services

 The capital of the state is Columbia, which is also the second-largest city in South Carolina.
 This makes it a rather popular car shipping location, especially for anyone tied to government.
 Another major city in the state, as mentioned above, is Charleston.